Children’s Medical Center Research Institute at UT Southwestern (CRI)

-Dr. Morrison has already identified and hired more than 50 scientists who are laying the groundwork for future research breakthroughs.
-Children’s Medical Center Foundation aspires to build on this potential and raise more than $200 million to help the CRI grow to 150 scientists working in 15 labs.
+The CRI is led by Dr. Sean Morrison, an internationally recognized stem-cell expert who is a Howard Hughes Medical Institute Investigator and a member of the National Academy of Medicine.
+Dr. Morrison has already recruited over 100 researchers and scientific staff who are now laying the groundwork for future research breakthroughs.
+Children’s Medical Center Foundation aspires to build on this potential and raise more than $200 million to help CRI grow to 150 scientists working in 15 labs.

 Sean Morrison, Ph.D.

-Dr. Morrison is a professor in the CRI and of pediatrics at UT Southwestern and holds the Mary McDermott Cook Chair in Pediatric Genetics.
-He also is an investigator of the Howard Hughes Medical Institute and is incoming president of the International Society for Stem Cell Research.
-He completed a Ph.D. in immunology at Stanford University in 1996 and a postdoctoral fellowship in neurobiology at the California Institute of Technology in 1999.
-Until 2011, he was a professor at the University of Michigan, where he directed the Center for Stem Cell Biology.
-He was among the first established investigators to be recruited to Texas as a Cancer Prevention and Research Institute of Texas Scholar in Cancer Research.
-Dr. Morrison focuses his research on non-embryonic stem cells, partly to investigate cancers that arise from the nervous and hematopoietic systems.
-His work assesses the extent to which these cancers hijack stem cell mechanisms to enable the formation and metastasis of tumors.
+Dr. Morrison is the director of CRI and a Howard Hughes Medical Institute Investigator.
+He is also a member of the National Academy of Medicine.
+He holds the Mary McDermott Cook Chair in Pediatric Genetics and the Kathryne and Gene Bishop Distinguished Chair in Pediatric Research.
+Dr. Morrison completed his Ph.D. in immunology at Stanford University (1996) and a postdoctoral fellowship in neurobiology at Caltech (1999).
+From 1999 to 2011, Dr. Morrison was a professor at the University of Michigan, where he directed their Center for Stem Cell Biology.
+He was among the first established investigators to be recruited to Texas as a Cancer Prevention and Research Institute of Texas (CPRIT) Scholar in Cancer Research.

 Ralph DeBerardinis, M.D., Ph.D.

-Director of the CRI Genetic and Metabolic Disease Program
+Professor at CRI and Director of CRI’s Genetic and Metabolic Disease Program

 Woo-Ping Ge, Ph.D.